goodform/valkey-bloom/docs/Quick_Start.md

-# Quick Start Guide for ReBloom
+# Quick Start Guide for ValkeyBloom

 Bloom filters and cuckoo filters work fairly similarly at the API level; they both allow you to add items to a set (in effect making sure the item has been